 Eligibility for a Commutation in California

-Not everyone in California is eligible for a commutation.
-For instance, individuals cannot receive a commutation if they were convicted:
+Commutations can occur with a range of offenses; however, not everyone in California is eligible for a commutation.
+For instance, individuals with criminal records cannot receive a commutation if they were convicted:

 - In another country or state